Pediatric Plastic Surgery in Pasadena CA

 Birthmarks come in various shapes and colors.
 Vascular birthmarks such as hemangiomas are some of the most common types.
 Brown birthmarks (or nevi) can occur anywhere on the body.
 Sebaceous nevi (greasy birthmarks) are usually present at birth.
 Birthmarks may be removed for a number of reasons.

 Dr. Panossian has received the highest honor bestowed by the Plastic & Reconstructive Surgery Journal, the pre-eminent publication of the American Society of Plastic Surgeons.
 Read about his ground-breaking smile reanimation technique.

-Children requiring plastic and reconstructive surgery are approached much differently than adults.
+Pediatric Specialist Dr. Andre Panossian MD’s Philosophy on Children requiring plastic and reconstructive surgery is approached much differently than adults.
 The examination alone can be quite traumatic for children.
 Dr. Panossian advocates an empathetic, gentle approach to treating kids to put their minds at ease.
-Even when performing in office treatments such as laceration repair, there are techniques that can help children get through their predicament and lessen their anxiety.
+Even when performing in-office treatments such as laceration repair, there are techniques that can help children get through their predicament and lessen their anxiety.

 In addition, it is important to understand that children’s bodies and plastic surgery issues are not the same as adults’.
 A growing child will have different considerations regarding the timing of treatment, the type of treatment needed, underlying syndromes, and anatomical variations that simply do not occur in adults.
 A pediatric plastic surgeon with a wealth of experience is the ideal person to treat your child in order to reconcile these differences.
 Contact us today if your child requires treatment for a physical difference or injury.